devpillow-org/patient-management/backend/README.md

 **Doctor**

 As `doctor` after login with my credentials, i want to see the patients to be attended ordinatin to priority.
 Want which when click on patient has to be able to see the previous appointments, patient data previous registred.
-Want when select a patient to be attended the status of patient changed and the same as removed from "waiting attendment" queue, when assist a patient, want that be able to register the patient complaint, write pescription for patient and give a record,  at the end i want that be able to forward the patient to another specialist (department) or end the attendment cicle writing and printing a sicknote.
+Want when select a patient to be attended the status of patient changed and the same as removed from "waiting attendment" queue, when assist a patient, want that be able to register the patient complaint, write pescription for patient and give a record,  at the end i want that be able to forward the patient to another specialist (department) or end the attendment cicle writing and printing a sicknote with a sick ICD if available.

 #### (Functional) Backend Requirements Gathering